Opzalas/CMPG-323-Overview---33448809/README.md

 # CMPG-323-Overview-33448809
 This is an overview of all the projects which relate to my Portfolio of Evidence (POE)

-There will be 5 repositories created for each project.
+## Which repositories will be created and used:
+	The overview repository will be used a parent repository were i will create the 5 project repositories within.

+## Diagram explaining the project and repository context and how they are integrated:

+## Branching strategy to be used:

-The .gitignore file is used to
+## The used of a .gitignore file within my projects

+## Storage of creentials and sensitive information